 “To be technical, I don’t really feel that justice was served as far as Kara’s concerned,” said Kopetsky’s mother Rhonda Beckford, according to KMBC.

-Yust was sentenced on Friday to a life in prison for the murder of Runions.
-He has to spend 15 years behind bars in the killing of Kopetsky.
+Yust faces life in prison for the murder of Runions.
+He faces 15 years behind bars in the killing of Kopetsky.